Debevoise & Plimpton LLP - The Inside View

 We conduct resume collections at many schools where we cannot offer on-campus interviews.
 Interested students can also apply directly through our application portal found in the Careers section of our website.

-Debevoise searches for dynamic, analytically strong and Intellectually curious individuals with an interest in and enthusiasm for challenging deals and legal matters.
+Debevoise searches for dynamic, analytically strong and intellectually curious individuals with an interest in and enthusiasm for challenging deals and legal matters.
 In addition, the firm is interested in individuals from an array of different backgrounds, in line with our focus on building a diverse community of lawyers.

 Debevoise’s summer program is structured to provide participants with the flexibility to explore as many practice areas as they wish.
 In order to accommodate the individual’s evolving interests, the firm has chosen not to impose an assignment system that “rotates” participants through different areas of the firm.
 There are opportunities throughout the summer for formal evaluations, while informal feedback is given on a continuous basis.
 Social events are held for summer associates, which provide them with the chance to connect with other lawyers, of all levels, at the firm.